nahidulhasan/nodejs-weather-app/readme.md

 ```

-If you want to modify output in your own way then call this way
+If you want to modify the output in your own way then call this way

 ``` js